aaronremedios19/aaronremedios19.github.io/projects/Robocon2022.md

   <img class="ui image" src="{{ site.baseurl }}/images/R2022.jpeg">
 </div>

-## Overview
-ABU Robocon 2022 revolved around the traditional Indian game Lagori (Seven Stones), where teams were required to design and deploy two coordinated autonomous robots to knock down a stack of Lagori discs and then accurately retrieve, stack, and place them back while competing against an opposing team.
-The challenge demanded precise locomotion, fast actuation, robust manipulation, and seamless coordination between multiple robots under strict time and space constraints.
+## OverviewABU Robocon 2022 was based on the traditional Indian game Lagori (Seven Stones).
+The competition required teams to design and operate two coordinated robots that could knock down a stack of Lagori discs and then quickly retrieve, stack, and place them back while competing against an opposing team.
+The challenge demanded fast movement, precise control, reliable gripping, and smooth coordination under strict time and size limits.

+This competition marked my first serious entry into competitive robotics, where I learned the fundamentals of control systems, mechanical design, and hardware integration through hands-on experience.

+Robot Strategy and My Role

-Our team, Team RAW (SFIT), developed two seeker robots and two hitter robots, each optimized for a specific phase of the game.
-I played a major role in the mechanical and pneumatic system design, particularly focusing on the Lagori pickup and stacking mechanisms.
-One robot was dedicated to breaking the Lagori stack using a high-speed shooting mechanism, while the second robot was responsible for picking up scattered Lagori discs and restacking them accurately.
+Our team, Team RAW (SFIT), developed two hitter robots and two seeker robots, each optimized for a specific phase of the game.
+I played a major role in the mechanical and pneumatic system design, especially for the Lagori pickup and stacking mechanisms.

+The hitter robot was responsible for breaking the Lagori stack using a high-speed shooting system.

+The seeker robot focused on collecting scattered discs and restacking them accurately.

+Lagori Pickup and Stacking Mechanism

+The Lagori retrieval robot used a pneumatic gripper system combined with a belt-and-pulley assisted lifting mechanism to pick up multiple discs reliably.

+A key challenge was that Lagori discs could land:

+Flat on the ground, or

-The Lagori retrieval robot employed a pneumatic gripper system combined with a belt-and-pulley assisted mechanism to reliably grasp and lift multiple discs.
-Since Lagori discs could land either flat or on their curved edge after being knocked down, the system was designed to handle both orientations.
-A compressed-air nozzle was used to topple vertically standing discs, ensuring consistent pickup conditions.
-The gripper itself utilized variable-pressure pneumatic actuation, allowing it to adaptively grip between one to five discs without damaging them.
-Thin foam padding was integrated inside the gripper claws to balance grip force and prevent surface wear on the discs.
+Standing vertically on their curved edge

+To handle both cases, we added a compressed-air nozzle that gently knocked vertically standing discs flat, ensuring consistent pickup conditions.

+The gripper used variable-pressure pneumatic actuation, allowing it to grip one to five discs securely without damaging them.
+To protect the discs and improve grip, we added thin foam padding inside the gripper claws, balancing holding force and surface safety.

+Pneumatic Control and Electronics Design

+The pneumatic system was controlled using solenoid valves, specifically Janatics 5-port, 2-position valves, which regulated airflow to the actuators.

+To manage this system cleanly, I designed a dedicated ESP32-based control unit:

+Designed a 2-layer PCB in Altium

+Reduced wiring complexity and improved reliability

+This PCB acted as a child board, communicating with the main PCB using the I²C protocol

+The same ESP32-controlled system was also used for the ball pickup pneumatic gripper

+This experience introduced me to practical PCB design, signal routing, and electrical system organization in real robots.

+Failure, Learning, and Design Philosophy

+Although pneumatic systems are powerful and easy to control, we learned a critical lesson:

+One small air leak can shut down the entire system.

+During the competition, a leak in the plastic air tank tubing rendered the whole pneumatic system unusable at a crucial moment.
+This failure taught me the importance of:

+Robust fittings

+Redundancy

+Mechanical safety margins

+Because of this experience, in later projects I became more cautious with pneumatics and often preferred mechanical or motor-driven solutions unless pneumatics offered a clear advantage.

+Hitter Robot and Locomotion

-In parallel, the striking robot used a roller-based shooting mechanism, where Lagori-breaking balls were accelerated using motor-driven rollers combined with a pneumatic feeding system.
-Ball velocity and trajectory were carefully tuned through mechanical design and empirical testing.
-Both robots employed an omni-wheel drive in an X-configuration, enabling fast omnidirectional motion across the field.
-Closed-loop PID control, based on encoder feedback, was implemented to achieve smooth, stable, and accurate locomotion, which was critical during precise alignment for shooting and stacking tasks.
+The hitter robot used a roller-based shooting mechanism, where balls were accelerated using motor-driven rollers, assisted by a pneumatic feeding system.
+Shooting speed and trajectory were refined through mechanical tuning and repeated testing.

-This project gave me deep hands-on experience in pneumatic system design, multi-robot coordination, PID-controlled locomotion, and mechanism optimization under competition constraints.
-It also strengthened my ability to translate theoretical mechanical and control concepts into reliable, competition-grade robotic systems operating in a dynamic, adversarial environment.
+Both robots used an X-configuration omni-wheel drive, allowing fast and smooth movement in all directions.
+To achieve precise control, we implemented PID-based closed-loop locomotion using encoder feedback.
+This improved motion stability and accuracy, which was essential during alignment for both shooting and stacking.

+Outcome and Learning

+This project gave me strong hands-on experience in:

+Pneumatic system design and control

+PID-based locomotion

+Multi-robot coordination

+Mechanical and electrical system integration

+PCB design and structured electrical wiring

+Most importantly, it taught me how to convert theoretical concepts into reliable, competition-ready robotic systems, and how small design oversights can have large real-world consequences.